Avackathon/contracts/README.md

-# SubNav Backend
+# SubNav Contracts

-This repository contains the Hardhat environment for the `SubNav` project which is a Subnet Navigator.
+This repository contains the Solidity contracts and Hardhat environment for the [SubNav](https://github.com/Avackathon/subnav) project.

 ## Quick start